emlinhax/js-ac/README.md

 the easiest trick i could find to checking if a function is being proxied.\
 due to their nature you normally cannot detect proxies in javascript.\
 this works by checking the stacktrace (again).

+# reflect-check.js
+this is just another way of detecting a proxy function. it works by hooking\
+reflect.apply and either checking where it comes from.\
+in some cases the fact that the function is being called\
+at all might just be enough for it to be considered a violation.